K2 (Serbian band): Album for Spanish market and break-up

 A year later, in 1997, Aleksandra and Kristina took the offer from EMI label to record an album for Spain.
 In 1997, the girls went to Madrid, and signed a contract with EMI to release an album for the Spanish market.
 The album they eventually released consisted of Spanish-language versions of their previous songs.
 For example, their #1 hit "Dabadamdam" became "Debedamdam", "Sestre" became "Hermanas", "Ajmo u život" became "Vamos de fiesta" etc. The same year the remix album called "Vamos de fiesta - Remixes" was also released for EMI.
 Kristina however, later said that this collaboration was "the worst thing that happened to the group".

 After album promotion followed by a modest tour, the group returned to Belgrade and disbanded.

 Solo careers

 Aleksandra recorded the song "Better or Worse" in 2002, but her album Med i mleko was released in 2006.
 It was one of the best selling albums in 2006.
 For this album, Aleksandra won the Best Adriatic Act award at MTV Europe Music Awards 2006 in Copenhagen.

 Kristina released her solo album U nebranom grožđu in 2007, becoming one of the most popular solo singers in Serbia.
 Her album is one of the best selling albums in 2007 and 2008 in Serbia.

+The two sisters have not been in good terms since 2014, and they have occasionally clashed on social media.